Skip to main content

 In the type definition snippet above, user:anne is a viewer of document:new-roadmap if:

-• anne is assigned a direct relationship as viewer to document:new-roadmap
+• anne has a direct relationship as viewer to document:new-roadmap

 "user": "user:anne",